List of Desperate Housewives characters: Danielle Van de Kamp

-Danielle Van de Kamp (formerly Katz; Joy Lauren) is the daughter of Bree and Rex Van de Kamp.
-She is also Andrew's younger sister.
-Danielle appears to need a boyfriend in order to feel good about herself, and is preoccupied with her looks.
-During her sophomore year, Danielle was the head of her high school's abstinence club.
-However, Danielle is planning to lose her virginity to her ex-boyfriend, John Rowland, to lure him back to her, but John permanently ends the relationship at Bree's request, leaving Danielle devastated and heartbroken.
-This is also the first step towards Danielle acting more strained around her mother because she thinks she will get more attention from her parents if she behaves like her brother.
+Danielle Van de Kamp (Joy Lauren) is the daughter of Bree and Rex Van de Kamp, and Andrew's younger sister.

-Danielle soon finds love in Matthew Applewhite, who has recently moved to Wisteria Lane.
-Danielle is an accomplice to Matthew's scheme to have Caleb "put down" so that he and his mother would not have to move.
-After Betty locks Matthew in the basement as punishment, Danielle frees him and the two run away.
-After it is revealed that Matthew, not Caleb, was responsible for the murder that has haunted the Applewhite family, Betty and Bree race to stop Danielle and Matthew, who break into the Van de Kamp house to steal money.
+After being broken up with by John Rowland, she begins dating Matthew Applewhite, who has recently moved to Wisteria Lane.
+Danielle is an accomplice to Matthew's scheme to have Caleb "put down" and frees Danielle when his mother catches him.
+The two pack to run away while Betty and Bree race to stop them.
 When Bree confronts the kids, Matthew threatens to kill Bree, as Danielle pleads for her mother's life.
 Matthew is killed by a police sniper, and Bree and Danielle tentatively reconcile.

-Later, Bree discovers that Danielle has been sleeping with her history teacher, and attempts to sabotage the relationship.
-When Danielle is dumped by him, she reveals their affair to her teacher's wife, going as far as to get him fired and possibly criminally charged.
-Soon afterward it is revealed that Austin McCann and Danielle are sleeping together behind Julie's back.
-Danielle blackmails Austin, threatening that she will tell Julie about their relationship if he tries to end it.
+Later, Danielle has a brief affair with her history teacher, until she is dumped by him.
+She reveals their affair to her teacher's wife, going as far as to get him fired and possibly criminally charged.
+Soon afterward Danielle begins another affair with Austin McCann, eventually blackmailing him with telling Julie about their relationship if he tries to end it.

 When Danielle discovers she is pregnant with Austin's child, Bree and Orson take Danielle to a convent, and tell others that Danielle is studying abroad.
-After they get back from their honeymoon, Bree pretends she is pregnant, intending to raise her grandchild herself.
-Danielle decides she wants to keep the baby and raise it at the home so in an attempt to change Danielle's mind, Bree allows Danielle to attend a big party college in Miami and gives her a convertible.
-In "Now I Know, Don't Be Scared", Danielle attends a Halloween party dressed as a clone of Bree.
-While Bree is yelling at her for attending the party, her water breaks.
-The Van de Kamps do not have time to get to the hospital, so Danielle gives birth at home to a baby boy named Benjamin.
-The next morning, after giving Bree the baby, Danielle leaves Wisteria Lane to attend college in Miami.
+Bree pretends she is pregnant, intending to raise her grandchild herself.
+Danielle eventually gives birth at home to a baby boy named Benjamin, during a Halloween party.
+The next morning she gives Bree the baby and leaves to attend college in Miami.